5 finance tips for first time investors

 Download the full New Zealand Property Report as a PDF Real-time statistics from realestate.co.nz sh...

 Download the full New Zealand Property Report as a PDF.
-Auckland is on the cusp of a buyers’ market ...
+The national average asking price for a Kiwi...

 The Auckland region favours buyers for the first time since 2011